 Rebecca: Ah it was fabulous.
 I hadn’t seen the pilot before the screening and was really nervous.
 But the moment it began and I heard the first laughs I knew it was going to be OK.
-As the story unfolded the audience really were drawn in – there were sighs, laughs and even a few tears…!
+As the story unfolded the audience really was drawn in – there were sighs, laughs, and even a few tears…!

 |Taking a break in filming the pilot, Rebecca with|

 Rebecca: I suppose the obvious similarity is that Judy and I are both trans.
 And in our 40s.
 And there are some other characteristics we share I guess, like the sense of humor and being romantic.
 But unlike Judy, I don’t live with my family although I do still flatshare in a rented apartment.
 And I rarely go on dates…